epfl-ada/ada-2024-project-nostringsadached/README.md

 ## Proposed additional dataset:

-We have integrated a dataset on major historical events, the World Important Events: Ancient to Modern dataset.
+We have integrated a dataset on major historical events, the <u>*World Important Events: Ancient to Modern*</u> dataset .
 Key features include:

 Type of Event: Categorization of events (e.g., wars, revolutions, economic crises).

 Impact and Outcome: Information on the severity and consequences of events.

-And other information such as the Name of Incident, the date, the country, Affected Population and Important Person/Group Responsible.
+And other information such as the Name of Incident, the date, the concernetcountry, the Affected Population and the Important Person/Group Responsible.
 This dataset covers a variety of periods, from ancient civilisations to the modern era, and includes major events such as wars, economic crises, political revolutions and technological advances.
 Integrating this historical information will allow us to cross-reference film release dates with historical periods to investigate correlations between world events and genre trends.
-For instance, we can analyze whether war films increase during conflicts or comedies dominate during economic instability.
+For instance, we can analyze whether war films increase during conflicts or comedies dominate during economic instability or if an event with a positive outcome in the country changes the preferences in genre movies of citizens.

 The dataset's columns, such as ‘Type of Event’, ‘Impact’ and ‘Outcome’, will allow us to group and classify events into categories (e.g. wars, social advances) and analyse their potential influence on the types of films produced at different times.